Machine Condition Monitoring – Increased Uptime and New Revenue Potentials

-The most important aspect is to get started quickly, and to create a solid foundation that allows you to capture the most complete machine data possible.
+The most important benefits are that you are up and running quickly to create a solid foundation that supports your engineers to capture the most complete machine data possible.

-Tip: When using an end-to-end IIoT solution like IXON Cloud, the IoT connectivity devices are fully integrated which makes setup really easy.
-IXON offers a solid infrastructure that makes it possible to capture machine data in no time.
+When using IXON Cloud, the IoT connectivity devices are fully integrated with the IXON Cloud which makes setup really easy.
+IXON offers a solid infrastructure and supports all modern industrial communication protocols like OPC-UA, ModBus, Siemens, BACNet to capture machine data in no time.

 Defining the right parameters to monitor

 Condition monitoring allows you to adjust your schedules to actual performance, maximising uptime and eliminating unwanted costs.
 Different machines are used in the industry.
 That’s why you need to select the right parameters and measure them over time to monitor or deliver condition-based maintenance.